Last updated on October 26th, 2021 at 05:29 pmJump to Recipe

 How to store leftovers:

-- Freezer: To extend the shelf life, you can freeze it and it will stay good for 10 to 12 months.
-Put them first in freezer bags or plastic containers with a sprinkle of lemon juice to prevent them from oxidizing and discoloring.
-Again, cool completely before storing.
+- Freezer: To extend the shelf life, you can freeze the leftovers and it will stay good for up to 3 months.
+Put them first in freezer bags or plastic containers with a sprinkle of lemon juice or lime juice to prevent them from oxidizing and discoloring.
+Also, cool completely before storing.

 - To reheat: Thaw in the fridge overnight and it will keep good for 3 to 4 days but if thawed directly using the microwave or in water, consume immediately.